ChuhengZhou/M1_PMU_Experiments/Readme.md

-# M1 Performance Monitoring Unit Framework
+# M1 Performance Monitoring Unit Reversing Framework
 This is a framework for reversing performance events on Apple M1 chips on Asashi Linux.

 ## Framework Structure